-She was called to the Bar in 2009 and since then has been instructed in some of the leading cases in these fields, including Privacy International v Investigatory Powers Tribunal (the leading Supreme Court decision on the constitutionality of ouster clauses), R (Miller) v The Prime Minister (challenging the prorogation of Parliament on behalf of the Shadow Attorney General, Re Y UKSC 46 (the landmark Supreme Court decision concerning withdrawal of life-sustaining medical treatment), Barr v Biffa Waste Ltd (the leading Court of Appeal decision on the relationship between private nuisance and statutory pollution control) and R (London Borough of Hillingdon and others) v Secretary of State for Transport (challenging the Government’s decision to support a third runway at Heathrow Airport).
+She was called to the Bar in 2009 and since then has been instructed in some of the leading cases in these fields, including Privacy International v Investigatory Powers Tribunal (the leading Supreme Court decision on the constitutionality of ouster clauses), R (Miller) v The Prime Minister (challenging the prorogation of Parliament on behalf of the Shadow Attorney General, Re Y UKSC 46 (the landmark Supreme Court decision concerning withdrawal of life-sustaining medical treatment), and R (London Borough of Hillingdon and others) v Secretary of State for Transport (challenging the Government’s decision to support a third runway at Heathrow Airport).

 Catherine has been ranked as a leading junior for several years by Chambers & Partners.
 She is a member of the Attorney General’s B Panel of Counsel, the Attorney General’s Public International Law C Panel of Counsel and the Equality and Human Rights Commission C Panel of Counsel.

 Catherine is a Fellow of St Edmund’s College, Cambridge, where she supervises constitutional law.

 Catherine has acted in some of the leading environmental cases in recent years including R (London Borough of Hillingdon and others) v Secretary of State for Transport (representing a collation of The Mayor of London, Greenpeae and 5 local authorities challenging the Government’s decision to support a third runway at Heathrow Airport), Barr v Biffa Waste Ltd (the leading Court of Appeal decision on the relationship between private nuisance and statutory pollution control) and Austin v Miller Argent (South Wales) Ltd (a landmark case concerning the Aarhus Convention’s requirements on the cost of litigation in environmental matters as applied to private nuisance claims).